-§ Canonical reference · Source-reviewed monthly
+§ Authority layer · Source-reviewed monthly

 Source-reviewed by hand.
 Not automatically scraped.